stride3d/stride-docs/en/manual/graphics/rendering-pipeline/render-features.md

 ### Prepare

 The **prepare** phase prepares GPU resources and performs heavy computations.
-This is usually driven by the @'SiliconStudio.Xenko.Rendering.RenderSystem' and @'SiliconStudio.Xenko.Rendering.RenderFeature's.
+This is usually driven by the @'Xenko.Rendering.RenderSystem' and @'Xenko.Rendering.RenderFeature's.

 Example tasks: